Limelight Department: Soldiers of the Cross

-The major innovation of the Limelight Department would come in 1899 when Booth and Perry began work on Soldiers of the Cross, arguably the first feature-length film (see the last section, below).
+The major innovation of the Limelight Department would come in 1899 when Booth and Perry began work on Soldiers of the Cross, one of the first feature-length films in the world.

-The presentation contained fifteen ninety-second sections and two hundred lantern slides, and ran for nearly two and a half hours.
+The presentation contained fifteen ninety-second sections and two hundred lantern slides, and ran for two hours.
+The Salvation Army's pioneering multimedia work premiered at the Melbourne Town Hall on 13 September 1900, to a crowd somewhere between three and four thousand.
+One reviewer spoke of how the death scenes caused several women to faint in the aisles.

+Referred to by the organisation as a 'lecture’, and once thought to be the world's first feature film, it combined 13 short films, over 200 glass slides, hymns, music and the oration of Commandant Herbert Henry Booth, who was the son of Salvation Army founder General William Booth.
+The production was realised by Major Joseph Henry Perry, an enthusiastic supporter of the new film medium and head of the Salvation Army’s Limelight Department.

 While some Lumiere footage was used in the opening passion sequence of the film, the majority of the footage was filmed in Melbourne, either in the attic of 69 Bourke Street, on the tennis court of the Murrumbeena Girls Home, or in the pool at Richmond Baths.

 The presentation itself focused of the lives and deaths of early Christian martyrs and cost £550 to produce.
 The scenes were considered extremely violent for their time, including such images as the stoning of Stephen, the burning of Polycarp and unnamed Christians being tortured, beheaded, killed by gladiators, drowned, or burned alive.
 The presentation included a cast of 150 Salvation Army officers who were stationed in Melbourne at the time.
 The many death scenes took their toll, with the cast suffering various injuries, including scorched hair and eyebrows from the fires used.

-The presentation premiered on 13 September 1901, at the Melbourne Town Hall, to a crowd somewhere between three and four thousand.
-One reviewer spoke of how the death scenes caused several women to faint in the aisles.
+Herbert Booth toured the lecture around Australia and New Zealand and later to the USA, Europe, South Africa and Canada.
+The final presentation was given at Melbourne Town Hall on 22 November 1920.

+The Limelight Department’s pioneering productions were supported by innovative studio facilities and creative set design.
+According to Michael Wollenberg, the Salvation Army’s Murrumbeena Girls’ Home was transformed into a 14-acre studio complex, where painted backdrops depicting the Roman Colosseum were hung on tennis courts to create elaborate scenes for Soldiers of the Cross.
+Smaller sets were constructed on the roof of the Salvation Army Headquarters at 69 Bourke Street, Melbourne—a structure that is considered by some historians to be the world’s oldest surviving film studio in the Southern Hemisphere.
+The Department's production and art teams developed detailed scripts, constructed period costumes and props, and devised practical effects that were groundbreaking for their time.